BRVC-ORG/Prospectus/README.md

 27 December

+- There will be a need for a better version of Proof-of-Work, perhaps a Quantum version.
+Also, we cannot forget that Back's technology was released the same year that GWOT (Global War On Terror) was arguably enacted, as an idea and as a real legal tool in the toolchest at least.
+That may not mean much to anyone else but I find myself thinking more and more these days that it could be expanded easily and Proof-of-Work could be nationalized (along with the NSA/NIST's SHA-2 and AES-2 hashing algorithms, which were released for public use in 2001).
+Through some future emergency probably, not implying anything here, the Department of Agriculture could partner with the Executive Branch to "protect Proof-of-Work from bad actors and tampering with," being that Mr. Back's tech was originally meant to thwart email spam, and the original meaning of the word 'spam' comes from Government-provided meat rations out of Hawai'i.
+There have been more-so-than odd-sounding one-offs in U.S. history, defense-wise.

+    - "Arrival" (1/Sep/2016)

+      Dr. Banks: "Before you commit to him, ask him the Sanskrit word for war and its translation."

+      COL Weber: "Gavisti.
+He says it means an argument.
+You?"

+      Dr. Banks: "A desire for more cows."

 - "How To Obfuscate Info While Creating A Cryptocurrency Using A Pseudonym"

     - Narrative essay highlighting best practices for remaining completely anonymous while employing both OPSEC and cyber hygiene